-What's the official language of Chile?
+What is the official language of Chile?

 How do I get local currency in Chile?

-Chilean Peso.
+The local currency in Chile is the Chilean Peso.
 Notes can be withdrawn from the many ATMs in larger towns and cities using a UK credit or debit card.
 Limits may be lower than your UK bank allows.
 There are also many banks and money exchanges (casas de cambio) where you can exchange US dollars cash; rates for euros and sterling are harder to find and frequently poor.
 Non-resident foreign guests at hotels in Chile do not normally pay the 19% VAT on most extras (such as food and drink consumed on the premises) if the bill is settled in US$ (cash or credit card) upon checking out.

 What's the time difference between Chile and UK?

-GMT -4 hours.
+The time difference between the UK and Chile is GMT -4 hours.
 Sometimes daylight saving is observed in the summer, from Sep/Oct to early Mar.